 These are the times of uncertainty and at times seem like lacking hopefulness.
-We are faced with unprecedented slowdown of economic activity due to COVID-19 pandemic and that impacted the overall demand of petrochemicals, as it is tied directly to the GDP.
+We are faced with an unprecedented slowdown of economic activity due to the COVID-19 pandemic and that impacted the overall demand for petrochemicals, as it is tied directly to the GDP.

-Oil prices plunged due to supply glut created by price war between Saudi Arabia and Russia, in parallel with unprecedented demand slowdown because of pandemic.
-Even though OPEC+ have agreed to significant production cuts, these may not be enough to deal with the demand impact.
-In near term, crude prices will likely remain low combined with high volatility.
+Oil prices plunged due to a supply glut created by a price war between Saudi Arabia and Russia, in parallel with an unprecedented demand slowdown because of the pandemic.
+Even though OPEC+ has agreed to significant production cuts, these may not be enough to deal with the demand impact.
+In the near term, crude prices will likely remain low combined with high volatility.

-Petrochemical industry is seeing similar impacts, with exception of demand related to health, hygiene and food/grocery industry (and maybe to some extent for digital technologies related activity).
+The petrochemical industry is seeing similar impacts, with exception of demand related to health, hygiene, and the food/grocery industry (and maybe to some extent for digital technologies-related activity).
 Even with demand increase in niche segments, overall demand has slowed down significantly.
-At this point there in uncertainty about the timing for the start on to the road to recovery and how long will it take to reach the pre-pandemic levels.
-The pundits and economists have a large divergence in their estimates, starting from 3 months to 2 plus years (with some estimates of recovery very similar to trend seen after the last financial crisis).
-I will leave these discussions to experts (pandemic experts and institutions to determine the timing for opening the economic activity and to economists/policy makers to find a path to help the individuals to participate in a productive recovery).
+At this point there is uncertainty about the timing for the start on the road to recovery and how long will it take to reach the pre-pandemic levels.
+The pundits and economists have a large divergence in their estimates, starting from 3 months to 2 plus years (with some estimates of recovery very similar to the trend seen after the last financial crisis).
+I will leave these discussions to experts (pandemic experts and institutions to determine the timing for opening the economic activity and to economists/policymakers to find a path to help the individuals to participate in a productive recovery).
 These factors are not under our direct control.

-Our focus and energy, as individuals and companies, needs to be channeled towards the things and issues that are under our control.
-It goes without saying that we all need to be aware of the developments around the factors beyond our direct control to make adjustments to our plans on as needed basis.
+Our focus and energy, as individuals and companies, need to be channeled toward the things and issues that are under our control.
+It goes without saying that we all need to be aware of the developments around factors beyond our direct control to make adjustments to our plans on a needed basis.

 We must bring the financial discipline to conserve and manage cash in times of uncertainty.
-This translates to savings in operating expenses as well as managing capital spending in right places to position the companies to come out stronger on the other end.
-Each idea and item on the savings list need to consider direct and indirect impact on core business and success factors, given the competitive landscape in a demand constrained environment.
-I have talked about turn-down operation or shutdown of some the facilities in previous blog.
-There is tremendous potential for savings in the decisions related to operation of these facilities.
-Keeping the needs of employees, customers, suppliers and other stakeholders; during these hard times; in the overall decision-making process pays out many folds over.
+This translates to savings in operating expenses as well as managing capital spending in the right places to position the companies to come out stronger on the other end.
+Each idea and item on the savings list need to consider the direct and indirect impact on core business and success factors, given the competitive landscape in a demand-constrained environment.
+I have talked about the turn-down operation or shutdown of some of the facilities in the previous blog.
+There is tremendous potential for savings in the decisions related to the operation of these facilities.
+Keeping the needs of employees, customers, suppliers, and other stakeholders; during these hard times; in the overall decision-making process pays out many folds over.
 I am available to discuss (pro bono phone consultation) to brainstorm ideas that can help this analysis.
 Please feel free to send me a message to reach me.